JeanettKM/React-assignment-3/README.md

 This is a project which is under development due to me having a resit, and it will be finished and available to view within 23.06.24.

+IMPORTANT NOTE:
+- The only reason this project is visable for the public is due to it being a requirement for my portfolio CA. I do NOT advise anyone outside of Noroff to copy this project as its barely working already due to it not being finished and may lack important files or requirements.

 ## Built With

 <img align="left" alt="JavaScript" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg"/>